SymmetricChaos/SimpleCAS/README.md

 Currently four kinds of objects are supported by SimpleCAS:

 ### Rational
-Rational numbers are represented in simplest form.
+Rational numbers represented in simplest form.

 ### QPoly
 Univariate polynomials with rational coefficients.

 ### RFunc
-True quotient of polynomials, represented in simplest form.
+Quotients of polynomials represented in simplest form.

 ### PSeries
 Power series with finite or infinite terms.

 ## Not Planned